ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 1. Change the monorepo's remote:

     ```shell
-    # Remove the origin pointing to the template repo
+    # Remove the origin pointing to the template monorepo
     git remote remove origin
-    # Add the new origin with your repo url
+    # Add the new origin with your monorepo url
     git remote add origin ${NEW_REPO_URL}
     ```

-1. Confirm the new remote configuration, it should only list your new repo URL for fetch and push:
+1. Confirm the new remote configuration, it should only list your new monorepo URL for fetch and push:

     ```shell
     git remote --verbose